breeze-ventilator/covid19-ventilator/README.md

 Here you will find all of the documentation for operating the device such as the User Guide and the Assembly guide which will help you set-up and run your device smoothly!

 We hope that you wil find inspiration from our design and that it will help you with your projects!

+If you have any comments, questions or suggestions you can reach out to our team through raphael.hotter@mail.mcgill.ca